Spring College To-Do List for Juniors

 Many college applications require that you submit one or more letters of recommendation from teachers and/or guidance counselors.
 Be sure you know which colleges on your list require recommendation letters and from whom they require them.
 Some colleges ask for letters from more than one teacher as well as a counselor.
 It’s not too early to think about who you want to ask to write your recommendation letters.
 Many teachers prefer that you ask for a recommendation from them before the end of your junior year so they have the summer to work on it. .

 For tips on choosing who to ask to write your recommendation letters, see How to Get the Best Letters of Recommendation.

-5. Continue to Study for the SAT and ACT
+5. Consider Signing Up for the SAT OR ACT

 6. Learn About the Financial Aid Process